Trewaters/Tanda-DAO/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.

+**"main"** branch is for development of the front end to Tanda DAO.

+**"bagelsProto"** branch is for prototyping the solidity contract.
+I would like to learn Polygon too because it is more cost effective. [bagels](https://github.com/Alex-Neo-Projects/bagels) is a solidity scaffolding project in alpha.
+I heard about it at ETH Denver 2023.
+Join their Discord and help this two dev OSS project buidl.
+Slides from their [presentation](https://docs.google.com/presentation/d/1Vu4-oC52tJloBiP8bzF1oEgv2dQiuGFWVwyaRIZCSX0/edit#slide=id.g2111c514ece_0_7).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.